-- In a large mixing bowl, beat together the sugar and melted butter for 2-3 minutes.
+- In a large mixing bowl, beat together the sugar and melted butter until smooth, roughly 1-2 minutes.
 Beat in the eggs, one at a time for 1 minute each, then add vanilla.
 Alternating between the flour mixture and milk, gradually add the flour in three parts and the milk in two parts, starting and ending with the flour.
 Beat until the remaining flour is just moistened and incorporated - do not overbeat.

 - Divide the batter evenly into the pans then bake 20 minutes or until a toothpick comes out clean.
 Let cool in the pans for 10-15 minutes then turn out of the pans onto a wire rack and cool completely.

 - In a large mixing bowl, beat the cream on high speed until thickened and soft peaks form (when you pull the beater(s) straight up, peaks form but tips fall over).
 Gradually beat in the sugar and vanilla then beat until stiff peaks form (tips do not fall over).
 Keep chilled until ready to use.

 - For the filling, mix together 1 cup sliced strawberries, sugar, and lemon juice.
 Fold them into 1/2 cup whipped cream.
 Set aside the rest of the whipped cream for the topping.